Fidannnnn/MazeGame-JavaFX/README.md

 ## Installation

-Build OPP_MAZE from the source and install dependencies:
+Build MAZE GAME from the source and install dependencies:

 1. **Clone the repository:**